Jiayixu17/jiayi.github.io/awards.md

 title: Research
 ---
 ## Research Experience

+_Participating in scientific research was a major way for me to learn new things during my undergraduate years, which challenged me and motivated me to conquer it!_

 ### **China University of Geosciences - Center for International Cooperation in E-Business** (Mar 2021 - Present)<br>
 Research Assistant | Advisor: [Prof. Zhen Zhu](https://grzy.cug.edu.cn/zhuzhen/zh_CN/index.htm)